promptfoo/promptfoo/site/docs/configuration/telemetry.md

 PROMPTFOO_DISABLE_TELEMETRY=1
 ```

+## Sentry

+If telemetry is enabled, we collect anonymous crash data through Sentry.io so we can detect and fix breakages.

 ## Updates

 The CLI checks NPM's package registry for updates.
 If there is a newer version available, it will display a banner to the user.